jnear/cs295-secure-computation/projects.md

 - Bootstrapping circuit for FHE (very challenging)
 - Implementation of non-interactive ZK protocol for graph coloring
 - Circuits to check validity of electronic votes (see the voting protocol from our homework)
+- Implementation of one of the case studies from Homework 6
 - Cryptocurrency implementation (validation of blockchain; validation of transactions; coin-based transactions)
 - Simulation of distributed cryptocurrency system (broadcasting transactions; mining; broadcasting new blocks)